 Cone-beam computed tomography (CBCT)

-A cone-beam CT is often confused with a medical CT scan, though it produces a lot less radiation.
+A cone-beam CT is often confused with a medical CT scan, though it delivers much less radiation.
 It provides considerably more details than other types of dental X-ray, as the image produced is 3D.

-It is used when other types turn out to be insufficient, before oral surgery, or invasive RCT.
-During the procedure, a beam in the shape of a cone will move slowly around your head.
-You will have to remain motionless for the shot to be clear.
+It is used when other types prove insufficient, before oral surgery, or in invasive RCTs.
+During the procedure, a cone-shaped beam will move slowly around your head.
+You will have to remain motionless for the shot to be precise.

 The dentist will also be able to see which direction the roots grow in.
 This makes oral surgery less invasive; it is easy to see where the incisions have to be made.

 Cone beam X-rays are the most detailed, accurate, and diagnostic form of radiograph.
-This type is particularly helpful with implant placement, wisdom tooth extraction and root canal treatment.
+This type is invaluable for implant placement, wisdom tooth extraction, and root canal treatment.
 Some complications, such as permanent nerve damage, can be more easily avoided if this X-ray is done.

 Digital dental radiographs

-Advances in dentistry technology and medical science have had a significant impact on regular dental x-rays, dental procedures, and overall oral health.
+Advances in dental technology and medical science have significantly impacted routine dental x-rays, dental procedures, and overall oral health.

 Digital X-rays expose the patient to significantly less radiation than traditional X-ray film radiographs.
 Safety is the most important reason for using this type of dental imaging.
-Since the level of radiation is lower, this allows for more frequent routine dental X-rays to prevent any oral disease and promote overall dental health.
+Since the radiation level is lower, this allows for more frequent routine dental X-rays to help prevent oral disease and promote overall dental health.

 Digital radiography is a new technology that might one day replace traditional X-ray film.
-It’s not a type of radiograph but a different means of taking one.
+It is not a type of radiograph but a different means of taking one.
 You can, for example, take a bitewing this way.

-The advantages include the fact that images are processed immediately, so they can be viewed straight away.
+The advantage is that images are processed immediately so that they can be viewed straight away.
 These images are editable; the technician can adjust contrast and deduce more information from the radiograph.
 There is no real difference in terms of price for the patient.

-The biggest disadvantage is that some of the sensors are bigger and bulkier than traditional ones.
-This means it is less comfortable for the patient and that it can’t easily be disinfected.
-The device is covered in disposable plastic which is necessary for infection control.
+One of the most significant disadvantages is that some sensors are larger and bulkier than traditional ones.
+This means it is less comfortable for the patient and cannot be easily disinfected.
+The device is covered in disposable plastic for infection control.

 Digital X-rays expose the patient to significantly less radiation than traditional X-ray film radiographs.
 Besides, this type of radiography is commonly used to detect tumors.
-There are many types of tumors, including dental tumors which often develop under the soft tissue of the jaw.
-These tumors can be benign or malignant, and can be spotted with these radiographs.
+There are many types of tumors, including dental tumors, which often develop under the soft tissue of the jaw.
+These tumors can be benign or malignant and can be detected on these radiographs.

 Cost of dental X-rays explained

-Dental X-rays costs near you vary from $25 to $750.
-The type of dental X-ray you need, and, of course, how many, are what impacts the price most.
-A dental professional is the one who can accurately diagnose what kind is appropriate in your case.
+Dental X-rays near you vary from $25 to $750.
+The type of dental X-ray you need, and, of course, how many, are what impact the price most.
+A dental professional is the one who can accurately diagnose what kind of treatment is appropriate in your case.

 The cost of intraoral and extraoral X-rays can be very different.